miebach/pydumpy/README.md

 Usage Examples
 --------------

+To dump a database to a file:

+    ./pydumpy -H localhost -u username -p password -n database --file=dump.sql

-To dump a maximum of 50 000 rows from each database table:
+To dump a maximum of 50 000 rows from each database table to standard output:

     ./pydumpy -H localhost -u username -p password -n database -r 50000